marcusmchale/algrow/README.md

     - Debugging pipeline to adapt thresholds (-D)
     - Plots of replicates per "strain"
     - Regression model of log transformed values to determine daily relative daily growth rate (RGR)
-    - RGR summary table and boxplot
+    - RGR per disc and per strain with boxplots and summmary table per strain
+        - With and without filtering for outliers (residual sum of squares (RSS) from disc growth RGR model > 1.5 * IQR)

 ## Get started
 ### Distribution